MauriceRaubinger/TSupVR/README.md

   -A Meta Quest 3 headset with developer mode enabled.

-  -API keys for Google Gemini and Wit.ai.
+  -API keys for Google Gemini, LangChain and Wit.ai.

 Setup the VR Front-End: